Challenges in Restructuring Community-based Moderation: Background

 \section{Background}

-Our analysis of the case of FlaggedRevs draws from three lines of prior investigation in social computing in the literature on peer production, moderation and governance, and technological change.
-We introduce each in turn to provide context for our study.
+Our analysis of the case of FlaggedRevs draws from three lines of prior research in social computing literature, namely, peer production, moderation and governance, and technological change.
+To provide context for our study, we introduce each of them.